Using One of the Top-Rated Golf GPS Devices Can Improve Your Game!

 If you’re looking for an easy-to-use, dependable device for measuring distance on the course, it’s tough to beat the convenience of a rangefinder.

-Most rangefinders sold at WGS are relatively simple to use.
-Basically, you turn the device on, point it at your target and “fire” the laser to get a yardage reading.
+Most rangefinders sold at GDN are relatively simple to use.
+You turn the device on, point it at your target, and “fire” the laser to get a yardage reading.
 While the rangefinder will likely have additional functions available, its main purpose is to provide distance, and that is not a complicated process.
-Golf rangefinders may vary in price and appearance, but they all share this basic functionality.
+In essence, golf rangefinders may vary in price and appearance, but they all share this basic functionality.

 Types of Objects a Golf Rangefinder Can Detect

-Essentially, you can target any object within the range finder’s field of view, including the flagstick, trees, bunkers, water hazards and most any object viewable through the ocular.
+Essentially, you can target any object within the range finder’s field of view, including the flag stick, trees, bunkers, water hazards, and almost any object viewable through the ocular.
 Some golf range finders are also capable of scanning the landscape and providing distance to several targets at once.

-Range finders typically display the yardage within the ocular screen once the device has locked in on a target.
-Some range finders will vibrate or produce a sound to let you know it has locked on.
-Unless you have set the range finder to compensate for slope, it will only display “line of sight” yardage to the target—you will need to accommodate for any elevation or environmental factors.
+Furthermore, rangefinders typically display yardage within the ocular screen once the device has been locked in on a target.
+Some range finders will vibrate or produce a sound to let you know it has been locked on.
+Unless you have set the range finder to compensate for the slope, it will only display “line of sight” yardage to the target—you will need to accommodate any elevation or environmental factors.

-Depending on the model and type of GPS system you choose, performance can be affected by poor visibility.
-Fog, clouds and rain can and will affect the performance of your device.
+Also, depending on the model and type of GPS you choose, performance can be affected by poor visibility.
+Fogs, clouds, and rain can and will affect the performance of your device.

 Always consult the user manual to learn more about the capabilities of your device.

-Tip: I highly recommend the use of a GPS device while playing golf.
+Personal Tip: In summary, I highly recommend the use of a GPS device while playing golf.
 It can improve your game and save you strokes.
-Personally, I use a hand-held GPS device and wouldn’t be without it on the course.
-You can also share the use of your GPS device with your playing partners during your round.
+I use a hand-held GPS device and wouldn’t be without it on the course.
+Furthermore, you can also share the use of your GPS device with your playing partners during your round.